jahio/app-server-arena/readme.md

 * Compute Pi to 10,000 decimal places
 * Hit Twitter and get the last 10 tweets from @devops_borat

-The idea here is to provide diagnostic information (first point), do some mildly computational task, and then have a way to see how things perform when waiting on network response.
+The idea here is to provide diagnostic information (first point), do some mildly computationaly expensive task, and then have a way to see how things perform when waiting on network response.

 #### The slides